This is an overview of how publishers secure PDFs and administer customers and licenses.

 |For a visual representation of how Safeguard PDF Security works CLICK HERE.|

-Before you can secure PDF files you must first register the Secure PDF Writer software.
+Before you can secure PDF files you must first download Safeguard Secure PDF Writer and register your license.

 STEP 3: Securing PDF files